 Professional liability coverage handles lawsuits related to mistakes, poor advice, or other accusations of professional negligence.
 It's also referred to as errors and omissions insurance or E&O insurance.

-A general liability insurance policy defends against third-party lawsuits, such as clients tripping on a broken step at a management consulting firm and suffers an injury.
+A general liability insurance policy defends against third-party lawsuits, such as a client who trips on a broken step at a management consulting firm and is injured.
 It's often required for a commercial lease.

 A business owner's policy, or BOP, combines general liability coverage and commercial property insurance at a discount.
 Small business owners are often eligible for this bundle.